denisecase/datafun-central/content/other/_index.md

 weight = 7
 +++

-Few more things to share.
+This chapter covers a few more things, not related to analytics directly.

 ## [About](about)

-Learn more about this site and the tools we used.
+Learn more about this site and the tools used.